CNChTu/Diffusion-SVC/README_en.md

 [![Discord](https://img.shields.io/discord/1044927142900809739?color=%23738ADB&label=Discord&style=for-the-badge)](https://discord.gg/jvA5c2xzSE)

 This repository is a separate storage for the diffusion part of the [DDSP-SVC](https://github.com/yxlllc/DDSP-SVC) repository.
 It can be trained and inferred independently.
+***
+**Recent update: The use of the naive model and the shallow Diffusion model of the warehouse can achieve better results than the simple Diffusion model with extremely low training costs, which is strongly recommended.**
+<br>Samples and introductions can be found in [[Introduction Video(Not done yet)]]()

 ![Diagram](doc/diagram.jpg)
 ## 0. Introduction